American Revolution: Native Americans

 Thayendanegea, a Mohawk military and political leader, was the most prominent indigenous leader opposing the Patriot forces.

 Most Indigenous people rejected pleas that they remain neutral and instead supported the British Crown.
-The great majority of the 200,000 Indigenous people east of the Mississippi distrusted the Americans and supported the British cause, hoping to forestall continued expansion of settlement into their territories.
+The great majority of the ~200,000 indigenous people east of the Mississippi distrusted the Americans and supported the British cause, hoping to forestall continued expansion of settlement into their territories.
 Those tribes closely involved in trade tended to side with the Patriots, although political factors were important as well.
 Some tried to remain neutral, seeing little value in joining what they perceived to be a "white man's war", and fearing reprisals from whichever side they opposed.

-The great majority of Indigenous people did not participate directly in the war, with the notable exceptions of warriors and bands associated with four of the Iroquois tribes in New York and Pennsylvania which allied with the British, and the Oneida and Tuscarora tribes among the Iroquois of central and western New York who supported the American cause.
-The British did have other allies, particularly in the regions of southwest Quebec on the Patriot's frontier.
+The great majority of indigenous people did not participate directly in the war, with the notable exceptions of warriors and bands associated with four of the Haudenosaunee Confederacy (also Iroquois) tribes in New York and Pennsylvania which allied with the British, and the Oneida and Tuscarora tribes among the Iroquois of central and western New York who supported the American cause.
+The British did have other indigenous allies, particularly in the regions of southwest Quebec on the Patriot's frontier.
 The British provided arms to Indigenous people who were led by Loyalists in war parties to raid frontier settlements from the Carolinas to New York.
-These war parties managed to kill many settlers on the frontier, especially in Pennsylvania and New York's Mohawk Valley.
+These war parties killed many settlers on the frontier, especially in western Pennsylvania and New York's Mohawk Valley.